Get a free, no obligation personal loan quote with rates as low as 9.99%

 How does Employment Insurance work?

-When you have a job, your employer deducts an Employment Insurance premium from your pay.
-Your employer will then also contribute to your premium, 1.4 times the amount you contributed.
+When you have a job, your employer will deduct an EI premium from your pay.
+Your employer will then also contribute to your premium, 1.4 times your contribution amount.
 Then should you ever lose your job for a reason that is no fault of your own, you’ll be able to collect and live off of the Employment Insurance program for a period of time.

 Is employment insurance considered as income by lenders?